Why you can trust The Zebra

 Good driver discount

-This discount is available if you have a clean driving record — meaning no at-fault accidents or citations.
-Safe drivers can expect this valuable discount to be added to your policy when your Motor Vehicle Report (MVR) is pulled at the inception of your policy.
-If you're convinced that you practice safe driving habits and are not receiving a discount, contact your insurance company and inquire about a good driver discount.
+This is available to those with a clean driving record — meaning no at-fault accidents or citations.
+It is typically added when your Motor Vehicle Report (MVR) is pulled at the inception of your policy.

 Profession/occupation discount